carbon-language/carbon-lang/docs/design/expressions/README.md

     -   For example, `or --> not` means `not x or y` is treated as `(not x) or y`.

-    -   This is also transitive, such as between A and C in A --> B --> C.
+    -   Precedence is transitive, such as between A and C in A --> B --> C.

 -   When an expression contains operators from a single precedence group, the interpretation is determined by the